 We are an indirect, wholly owned subsidiary of IGM Financial Inc. ("IGM"), a financial services company listed on the TSX.
-IGM is a majority-owned subsidiary of Power Corporation of Canada ("Power").
-Great-West Lifeco Inc. ("GWL") is also a majority-owned subsidiary of Power.
-IGM's activities are principally carried out through us, Investors Group Inc. and Investment Planning Counsel
+IGM is a majority-owned subsidiary of Power.
+GWL is also a majority-owned subsidiary of Power.
+IGM's activities are principally carried out through us, Investors Group Inc. and Investment Planning Counsel Inc. ("IPCI").

-Inc. ("IPCI").
 Other indirect, wholly owned subsidiaries of IGM who are therefore affiliated with us and who, as dealers, may hold, sell and/or recommend units of the Mackenzie Funds include (a) Investors Group Securities Inc. and IPC Securities Corporation (each an investment dealer), and (b) Investors Group Financial Services Inc. and IPC Investment Corporation (each a mutual fund dealer).
 Each of the Investors Group companies is wholly owned by Investors Group Inc. Each of the IPC companies is wholly owned by IPCI.